 What do Market Participants Learn from Share Repurchases?
 Evidence from a Return Decomposition

-This paper analyzes cash flow and discount rate dynamics around share repurchase announcements of publicly traded US firms by decomposing stock returns into news related to cash flows and news related to discount rates.
-After repurchase announcements, discount rates decrease significantly, while cash flows do not change.
-The decrease in discount rates is largest for firms that are likely to be underpriced.
-This pattern in the data is consistent with the cross-sectional variation in long-term returns after repurchase announcements.
-The findings suggest that market participants learn about a temporary overestimation of firms' discount rates when firms announce share repurchases.
+This paper analyzes cash flow and cost of capital dynamics around share repurchase announcements of publicly traded US firms by decomposing stock returns into news related to cash flows and discount rates.
+After repurchase announcements, the cost of capital decreases significantly, while cash flows do not change.
+The decrease in the cost of capital is largest for firms that appear underpriced.
+These firms also experience the highest long-term returns after repurchase announcements.
+The findings suggest that market participants learn about a temporary overestimation of the cost of capital when firms announce share repurchases.

-Keywords: Share repurchases, Buyback Anomaly, Return Decomposition, Systematic Risk
+Keywords: Share repurchases, Return Decomposition, Cost of Capital, Buyback Anomaly

 JEL Classification: G14, G32, G35